krastanov-veselin/ground_zero/README.md

 ## Welcome to Ground Zero

+### The UI lib focused on complex stateful animations and high performance scaling of nodes in a rapid mutable environment.

 This is a new project directly started as open source, so it's a work in progress at this time so new content will be added on a daily basis, expect a stable release really soon!
 You can also contact me via veselin.krastanov.zero@gmail.com to discuss contribution.